JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 This pass is identical to the first raster pass, just with the new set of clusters from the second culling pass.

-Given that the camera and scene is static, there is nothing to render in this pass.
+Given that the camera and scene is static in the example fram that we're looking at, the first pass perefectly calculated occlusion, and there is nothing to actually render in this pass.

 ## Copy Material Depth

-For reasons we'll get to in the material shading pass, we need to copy the R16Uint material depth texture we rasterized earlier to an actual Depth16Unorm texture.
-A simple fullscreen triangle pass with a sample and a divide perform the copy.
+For reasons we'll get to in the material shading pass, we need to copy the R16Uint material depth texture we rasterized earlier to an actual Depth16Unorm depth texture.
+A simple fullscreen triangle pass with a sample and a divide performs the copy.

 I mentioned earlier that ideally we wouldn't write out the material depth during the rasterization pass.
-It would be better to instead sample the visibility buffer, lookup the material ID from the cluster ID, and then write it out to the depth texture directly.
+It would be better to instead write it out during this pass, by sampling the visibility buffer, looking up the material ID from the cluster ID, and then writing it out to the depth texture directly.
 I intend to switch to this method in the near future.

 ```rust
 #import bevy_core_pipeline::fullscreen_vertex_shader::FullscreenVertexOutput